isene/hp-41_CL/README.md

-LBL C (H) |Backup HEPAX RAM in blocks 828 and 829 to Flash (blocks 1F8 and 1F9 respectively) LBL a (M:R) |Backup RAM (block 800) to mass media (like the cassette drive) LBL b (M:X) |Backup eXtended Memory to mass media (like the cassette drive) LBL c (P:R) |Backup RAM (block 800) to your PC via the PC41 program LBL d (P:H) |Backup HEPAX RAM in blocks 828 and 829 to your PC via the PC41 program LBL e (RST) |Switch to the RESTORE program (see below)
+LBL C (H) |Backup HEPAX RAM in blocks 828 and 829 to Flash (blocks 1F8 and 1F9 respectively) LBL a (M:R) |Backup RAM (block 800) to mass media (like the cassette drive) LBL b (M:X) |Backup eXtended Memory to mass media (like the cassette drive) LBL c (P:R) |Backup RAM (block 800) to your PC via HP-IL (PILbox) and the CLILUP module LBL d (P:H) |Backup HEPAX RAM in blocks 828 and 829 to your PC via HP-IL (PILbox) and the CLILUP module LBL e (RST) |Switch to the RESTORE program (see below)

 The program relies on the last 8 Flash block being erased idependently (check your HP-41CL manuals to verify that you have the right CL board that treats the last 8 pages individually).

 The last 8 Flash blocks will have this setup: